About the Partnership for Prescription Assistance®

 No. Prescription assistance programs are designed to help those who have an immediate need for prescription medication help.

-Yes, it is possible to belong to more than one patient assistance program.
+Yes, it is possible to receive assistance from more than one patient assistance program.

 What happens once patients are informed that they may be eligible for one or more programs?

-What questions will patients have to answer during the application process?
+What questions will patients have to answer during the questionnaire process?

 Patients or patient caregivers should be prepared to provide information regarding: